swapnil-srivastava/studious-broccoli/README.md

 ## Notes

 Lots to improve but it works.
 Main focus was on functionality over polish.
 Used Tailwind for quick styling.

+## Updating the Date Validation and video for the same.

+Recording of the changes - `https://1drv.ms/v/s!AooCtUkx8GfxhZw-yKF4Q9kVZzgDvA?e=9Q6dq8`